 Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
-Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and other staff.
-Feedback on performance and progression is collected via our Snapshot tool.
+Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and staff.
+Feedback on performance and progression is collected via our Snapshot tool, a simple, mobile-enabled technology.
 We also use Workday to give and receive upward and peer feedback.
-Ongoing feedback conversations help our people grow and learn faster, adapt to new environments, and bring the best to our clients and firm.
+Ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, and bring the best to our clients and firm.